 - Salt and vanilla: Indispensable for flavor, pure vanilla extract and table salt to bring out all the flavors.

 - Cinnamon: A pinch of ground cinnamon to flavor the banana bread, which you can replace with a little pumpkin pie spice.

-- Frosting: a cream cheese frosting like in my cinnamon rolls recipe,
+Cream cheese frosting: a cream cheese frosting like in my carrot cake with cream cheese icing.

 How to Rippen bananas